maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Chaos Engineering

-[Chaos Engineering](https://principlesofchaos.org/) is a practice of running experiments on a system to observe how it reacts.
+[Chaos Engineering](https://principlesofchaos.org/) is the practice of running experiments on a system to observe how it reacts.

-This can reduce on call burden not only by giving higher confidence in the system, but can serve as on call training.
+This can reduce on-call burden not only by giving higher confidence in the system but can serve as on-call training.
 Engineers become familiar with the observability tools and are engaged and focused on resilience.

 - Start with one-off experiments or game days
-- Choose experiments based on real world events and incidents
+- Choose experiments based on real-world events and incidents
 - Once confident, run the experiment in production
 - Have a rollback plan in place and revert once you have learned something

 ## System design and team structure

-[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of system will reflect the organization that built it.
+[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
 It follows that loosely coupled systems are created by loosely coupled teams.

 Though loosely coupled, teams should be highly aligned.
-Visibility between teams helps to form shared values, principles and practices.
+Visibility between teams helps to form shared values, principles, and practices.

 ## Conclusion